-HVAC system installation is not a DIY job and a successful installation requires a contractor that is skilled in a number of areas, from load calculation to piping and a lot of steps in between.
+HVAC system installation is not a DIY job and a successful installation requires a contractor that is skilled in a number of areas, from load calculation to piping and a bunch of steps in between.
 You could get the best system, but if it’s improperly installed you may not get ideal performance.

-Do they have references or referrals?
+Can they provide references or referrals?

 When is the best time to ask these questions?

 Your family’s health, comfort and safety is our business at Jack's Heating, Cooling, Stoves & Fireplaces in Alliance.
-Our HVAC pros would be happy to answer any and all of your questions.
+Our HVAC experts would be happy to answer any and all of your questions.
 Call us at 308-321-4703.
 We look forward to becoming your partner in keeping your system running safely and efficiently.